Aleksandr Morozov (engineer): Post World War II

-Morozov rightly be called the creator of "Morozov school" tank production.
-The characteristic features of the school include: commitment, novelty solutions, no unnecessary risks, thoroughness and accuracy in all things, the greatest possible efficiency and simplicity of the combat vehicle design, combined with high adaptability and reliability, with minimum dimensions and weight.

 Labor way of Alexander Alexandrovich Morozov's was adequately marked the highest awards.
 It was in 1974 for the second time marked by the rank of the Hero of Socialist Labor.
 He was awarded many medals and ten medals of USSR.
 Member of the Communist Party in 1943, he was elected deputy of the Supreme Soviet of the USSR.
 He was awarded the academic knowledge of Doctor of Technical Sciences, Honored machine building Engineer of the USSR.

-In the life A.A.
-Morozov was very modest and simple, loved the friendly joke, often met with young people and spoke at Komsomol meetings, his office door was nearly always open, it constantly can be seen bent over drawings and calculations.
-Creativity and hard work – that's a measure that Morozov valued the work of their employees.
-All work activity Alexander Alexandrovich is an example of selfless service and impeccable chosen cause.
-For the sake of the progress of the domestic tank building he lived and worked outstanding designer tanks Alexander Morozov.

 "Tanks and People" – the second part of the diary Morozov was published 9 May 2007.
 In this unique material describes the dramatic events occur in the early to mid 70s in the domestic tank building: final design of the T-64 and development of prospective "T-74".